In conversation with Shravan Shankar, Co-Founder of Climake

 Changing people's behaviours.
 For example, convincing people to segregate waste at home has been an uphill task.
 The process does not end there.
 Waste that has been picked up needs to be taken to respective waste treatment areas and not combined before transit.

 Solutions are new and are in trial and error stage: All may not work in all situations.
 There are several factors involved and hence the need for patience.

 Reversing climate change clearly cannot happen overnight or in the next 1000 days.
 It will take years for transformation to take place.
 The good news is the wheel of change has begun rolling and it is only a matter of time.

 If you found this article useful, click on the button below to stay informed.

-The Young Executives' Club program is an activity based program for the 12-14 age group.
+The Young Writers' Club program is an activity based program for the 12-14 age group.
 The program offers guidance and opportunities for active participation in group discussions/debates, enhance thinking and listening skills through teamwork scenarios and practice one's written expression via a variety of writing assignments.
 Need more information?
 Please fill in the contact form below and we will reach out to you asap.